tolunaydundar/tolunaydundar/README.md

 I studied German Translation and Interpretation at Hacettepe University.
 Well, kind of...
 I dropped out in order to change my major .
 At the moment I'm studying Physics at Dokuz Eylul University.

-* 🌍  I'm based in Turkey
-* ✉️  You can contact me at [dndr.dev@protonmail.com](mailto:https://www.linkedin.com/in/tolunaydundar/)
+✉️  You can contact me at [dndr.dev@protonmail.com](mailto:https://www.linkedin.com/in/tolunaydundar/)
-* 🧠  I'm learning JavaScript

 ### Skills